-- VolumeLetter (REG_SZ) the volume letter that is replicated by DataKeeper and associated with this DataKeeper Volume Resource. - LastSource (REG_SZ) name of the cluster node that was most recently the source of the mirror. - NonMirrored (REG_DWORD) This optional property can be used to configure a non-mirrored storage location for things like SQL tempdb.
+- VolumeLetter (REG_SZ) the volume letter that is replicated by DataKeeper and associated with this DataKeeper Volume Resource. - LastSource (REG_SZ) name of the cluster node that was most recently the source of the mirror. - SourcePending (REG_SZ) If a node is currently performing a mirror switchover as part of an Online operation, the node name is stored in the SourcePending private property.
+The property is set to an empty string when Online completes.
+This property is used to resolve situations where the cluster service is stopped while a switchover is in progress. - NonMirrored (REG_DWORD) This optional property can be used to configure a non-mirrored storage location for things like SQL tempdb.
 This private property does not normally exist - it must be manually configured.
 See Non-mirrored Volume Resource for more information. - TargetState<node> (REG_DWORD) For each <node> in the system that has at some point been a mirror target, this private property will exist.
 Its value is the current state (the internal DataKeeper mirror state) of the Owner node's mirror to the given node.
+Values include:

-Values include: - 0 = Node is not currently a target (may be source or shared with a source or target) - 1 = Mirroring - 2 = Resync - 3 = Broken - 4 = Paused - 5 = Resync Pending
+0 = Node is not currently a target (may be source or shared with a source or target)

+1 = Mirroring

+2 = Resync

+3 = Broken

+4 = Paused

+5 = Resync Pending